theatlasroom/presentations/final-report.md

 The results of this session along with an internal session held with staff for the same IA and a deeper look at some analytics data provided some new perspectives and possible ideas for the new NJC website which will be continued by the NJC.

+### Staff in / out (Mockups / prototype)
+Staff send emails around each day to notify each other of changes in their work schedule (leaving early, going home sick, working from home), additionally a duty worker is assigned each day to provide frontline assessment of clients, this information is sent around by the staff member assigned to the role. to reduce the number of these emails being sent and keep an  eye on who is around, who is out and who might be on leave.
+Being the first contact for the any visitor to the centre, the information team are often tasked with tracking down the relevant staff members.

+A session was held with staff to dive deeper into what an ideal solution for the NJC might look like, mockups were then produced and a prototype of this was eventually incorporated into the intranet project, along with a general, searchable listing of staff contact details.

 ### NJC Map (Mockups)
 The NJC were interested in finding ways to visualise how community justice can work, in particular what has worked within the City of Yarra, focusing on the partnerships between the different service providers in the community and how they have collaborated and contributed to tackling some of the more complex issues in the city.
 Additionally the map could also prove to be a starting point with service providers the NJC had not previously engaged with, or to help share the knowledge held within the community.

 We decided to take the approach of focusing on cases studies in the area, coupled with quantitative data.
 Mockups were produced over a few iterations to highlight how this might all come togethor.

-More research is required to find the kind of case studies and data sets that would be required for this project, the most important step would be to start engaging with local service providers and gauge what information is currently available, or could be pieced togethor to tell a story.
+More research is required to find the kind of case studies and datasets that would be required for this project, the most important step would be to start engaging with local service providers and gauge what information is currently available, or could be pieced togethor to tell a story.
 Additionally, as this should also be a tool to help 'tell the story' of community justice in the City of Yarra, further research is needed to decide on the appropriate mediums to convey this information.
 The mockups focused on a web-based interface, but it could be a good opportunity to start exploring other technology such as touchscreen interfaces or augmented reality.

 ## Recommendations
 ### Online Pleas
-Github description

-* This is ready for a pilot test
+Online pleas progressed the furthest out of all the prototypes, we developed a simple prototype to allow individuals to submit a guilty plea for minor infringements online.
+The prototype demonstrates how a guilty plea could be lodged online prior to the scheduled court date for non-complex minor offences - typically these offences comprise nearly 50% of MCV’s (Magistrates Court Victoria) case volume.

+The prototype was developed to be a simple online form that would allow clients to fill in some simple information about who they are, the offence that they are choosing to plead guilty to and a message to the magistrate.
+The message to the magistrate might include explaining why you offended, your personal or financial circumstances, and things you would like the magistrate to consider when deciding your sentence.
+The form also includes declarations from the client acknowledging that they have the option to plead guilty or not guilty to the offences and that the plea is entered voluntarily of their own will.
+Once the form is completed, a copy is formatted and sent to the registry ready to be processed by the magistrate.

+A lot of investigation and changes were required along the way, initially we had hoped clients could simply enter an offence number which would identify their case but because of the different systems used between police and the courts, this could not be easily established.
+Types of offences that were too complicated or had the potential to slow down progress were removed altogethor.
+Additionally we spent time understanding how to communicate this service to clients of the court, how the registry could quickly identify the relevant cases and include the right information in the summons.

+This prototype is now ready for a pilot test with real world users, the pilot test should be an opportunity to gain feedback and research from real court clients, it should provide further insight in the likelihood of court

+Further improvements needed after the pilot include:
+* Planning for multiple sites - the current prototype is NJC specific
-* Integration with courtlink and other systems to:
+* Integration with the courts systems to identify upcoming matters that might be eligible
-  - Provide functionality for clients to check if their case is eligible
-  - Provide administration flow to properly action pleas that are requested
-// ADD POTENTIAL FEATURES FROM TRELLO
+* Workflow for registry staff to simplify identifying potential matters, notifying the clients of the option and updating the court records
+* The ability to have a standardised offence number which could be used to identify the matter
+* Thorough review of the types of cases that could be included
+* User experience research and testing

 ### Case Triage
 Trello boards background - github